 If you look carefully, you will realize that most command-line options resemble those in the configuration file.
 Additionally, the

--o (–output) option allows you to specify an output filename.
+-o (–output) an option allows you to specify an output filename.

 If used, it will override the source filename.
 If you set any of the command-line options, they will override those set in the configuration file.